aiplanethub/beyondllm/examples/document_search_and_chat.md

-# Document Search and Chat
+# Document Search and Chat + Streamlit Inference

 ## Import the required libraries